Projective simulation with generalization: Results

 Each directed edge from clip $c_i$ to clip $c_j$ has a time dependent weight $h^{(t)}(c_i,c_j)$, which we call the $h$-value.
 The $h$-values define the conditional probabilities of hopping from clip $c_i$ to clip $c_j$ according to

-At the beginning, all $h$-values are initialized to the same fixed value $h_0>0$, where we usually set $h_0=1$.
+At the beginning, all $h$-values are initialized to the same fixed value $h_0=1$.
 This ensures that, initially, the probability to hop from any clip to any of its neighbors is completely uniform.
+The conditional probabilities defined by Eq.~(\ref{eq:probablititesBasic}) will be used throughout the paper unless stated otherwise.
+One can also define a different function for conditional probabilities known as the softmax function

+where $\beta$ is an inverse temperature parameter, the lower the temperature -- the higher the chance to traverse an edge with the largest $h$-value.

 Learning takes place by the dynamical strengthening and weakening of the internal $h$-values, in correspondence to an external feedback, i.e.\ a reward $\lambda$, coming from the environment.
 Specifically, the update of the $h$-values is done according to the following update rule: